 flowers at farmers market in town of st marys ontario

-One of my favourite things to do on a Saturday morning is go to a Farmers Market.
-If I’m daytripping, I skip my hometown and head to the local one of the places I’m visiting.
+One of my favourite things to do on a Saturday morning is go to a Farmers’ Market.
+If I’m daytripping, I skip my hometown and head to the local one I’m visiting.

 St. Marys is a fun one to visit.
 First, it’s set up in the most idyllic setting by the Thames River in The Flats, or Milt Dunnell Field.